Hoover Institution: 20th century

-Reagan governorship (1967–1975) and presidency (1981–1989)

-In 1975, Ronald Reagan, who was Governor of California at that time, was designated as Hoover’s first honorary fellow.
+In 1975, Ronald Reagan, who was Governor of California at that time, was designated as Hoover's first honorary fellow.
 He donated his gubernatorial papers to the Hoover library.
-During that time the Hoover Institution held a general budget of $3.5 million a year.
+During that time the Hoover Institution had a general budget of $3.5 million a year.
 In 1976, one third of Stanford University's book holdings were housed at the Hoover library.
 At that time, it was the largest private archive collection in the United States.

-For his presidential campaign in 1980, Reagan engaged at least thirteen Hoover scholars to support the campaign in multiple capacities.
-After Reagan won the election campaign, more than thirty current or former Hoover Institution fellows worked for the Reagan administration in 1981.
+For his presidential campaign in 1980, Reagan engaged at least thirteen Hoover scholars to assist the campaign in multiple capacities.
+After Reagan won the election, more than thirty current or former Hoover Institution fellows worked for the Reagan administration in 1981.

-In 1989, Campbell retired as director of Hoover and replaced by John Raisian, a change that was seen as the end of an era.
+In 1989, Campbell retired as director of Hoover and replaced by John Raisian, a change that was considered the end of an era.
 Raisan served as director until 2015, and was succeeded by Thomas W. Gilligan.

+21st century
-George W. Bush administration (2001–2009)

-President George W. Bush awarded the National Humanities Medal to the Hoover Institution in 2006.
+In 2001, Hoover Senior fellow Condoleezza Rice joined the George W. Bush administration, serving as National Security Advisor from 2001 to 2005 and as Secretary of State from 2005 to 2009.
+In 2006, President George W. Bush awarded the National Humanities Medal to the Hoover Institution.

-Trump administration (2017–2021)

-The Trump administration maintained close ties with the institution and multiple Hoover affiliates were assigned top positions in government.
-Scott Atlas, one Hoover fellow, was known for pushing against public health measures as a top Trump advisor in the COVID-19 pandemic, and was condemned in a Stanford faculty vote.

-In August 2017 the David and Joan Traitel Building was inaugurated.
-The ground floor is a conference center with a 400-seat auditorium and the top floor houses the Hoover Institution's headquarters.
+In August 2017, the David and Joan Traitel Building was inaugurated.
+The ground floor is a conference facility with a 400-seat auditorium and the top floor houses the Hoover Institution's headquarters.

+At any given time, as of 2017, the Hoover Institution has as many as 200 resident scholars known as fellows.
+They are an interdisciplinary group studying political science, education, economics, foreign policy, energy, history, law, national security, health and politics.
+Some have joint appointments as lecturers on the Stanford faculty.

+The first Trump administration maintained relations with the institution during his presidency, and several Hoover employees became senior advisors or were hired for jobs in his administration, including Secretary of Defense James N. Mattis, who was the Davies Family Distinguished Visiting Fellow at Hoover from 2013 to 2016, where he studied leadership, national security, strategy, innovation, and the effective use of military force.